AMyriad/MOTHERSHIP-L/3. Factions/3.1 Central Powers/The Fifth Star.md

 # **The Last State**
-Nearing the end of the Hercynian Crisis, Union SecComm faced mounting pressure from both
+Following the end of the Hercynian Crisis, Union FirstComm faced mounting pressure from both internal coalitions and the general public.
+Protests from Centrum to the Core